nus-cs2103/website-base/admin/project-deliverables.md

 #### <span class="badge badge-primary">PE-D</span> <span class="text-primary">After the session</span>
 * We'll transfer the relevant bug reports to your repo over the weekend.
 Once you have received the bug reports for your product, it is up to you to decide whether you will act on reported issues before the final submission v1.4.
 For some issues, the correct decision could be to reject or postpone to a version beyond v1.4.
+* If you have received bug reports that don't seem to be about your project, do let us know ASAP (email the prof).
 * You can navigate to the original bug report (via the back-link provided in the bug report given to you) and post in that issue thread to communicate with the tester who reported the bug %%e.g. to ask for more info%%, etc. However, the tester is not obliged to respond.
   * {{ icon_tip }} Do not argue with the bug reporter to try to convince that person that your way is correct/better.
 If at all, you can gently explain the rationale for the current behavior but do not waste time getting involved in long arguments.
 If you think the suggestion/bug is unreasonable, just thank the reporter for their view and discontinue to discussion.
 </span>